Refugees bringing memories to life, one sip at a time

 how we started

 My name is Ana Croegaert and I am a Cultural Anthropologist.
 I created the project as a response to women refugees’ sadness that “No one asks us about our lives before the war,” and the younger generation’s desire to learn about their parents’ worlds.
 I was served Bosnian coffee throughout my field research looking at how Bosnian refugee-migrants drew on social institutions to situate themselves after their forced migration, and I noticed that people shared information and emotion when serving and drinking this coffee.
 In the Bosnian tradition, “coffee is for conversation,” as one participant, Meliha, puts it.
 I was joined by contributors Dijana Hodžić, Elmina Kulašić, Dženita Lukačević-Vilić, Memo Nuhbegović, Adela Sajdel-Cerić, and Snežana Žabić.
-I hold a Ph.D. in Cultural Anthropology from Northwestern University and my research explores urban and domestic space, migration and social inequality, art and aesthetics.
+I hold a Ph.D. in Cultural Anthropology from Northwestern University and my research explores the intersections of urban and domestic space, migration and social inequality, art and aesthetics.